Locally (co)Cartesian fibrations as realisation fibrations and the classifying space of cospans: Realisation fibrations and weakly unital topological categories

+Lemma \ref{lem:local-Cartesian-via-fibers} says that $(*)$ is homotopy Cartesian at $\gs$ if and only if $(\dag_t)$ is homotopy cartesian at the weak unit $u:P(e) \to P(e)$ for all $t$.
+In other words, $f$ is locally $NP$-Cartesian, if and only if it is locally $P$-Cartesian.

+Since we have now shown that the notions of locally Cartesian edges agree, it follows that the subspace $N_1\mcC^{NP\rm -lCart} \subset N_1\mcB$ in the sense of definition \ref{defn:sS-Cart} consists exactly of the $P$-Cartesian edges.
+The semi-simplicial map $NP$ is locally Cartesian if and only if the map $(d_1,P): N_1\mcE^{NP\rm -lCart} \to N_0\mcE \times_{N_0\mcB} N_1\mcB$ is surjective on path-components, and the functor $P$ is locally Cartesian if and only if this map is surjective on-the-nose.
+But $(d_1,P)$ is a Serre fibration because $P$ is a local fibration, so the two are equivalent. \end{proof}

 \begin{proof}[Proof of theorem \ref{thm:wu-locadd}] Let $P: \mcE \to \mcB$ be a weakly unital functor of weakly unital topological categories such that $\mcB$ is fibrant, $P$ is a fibration, $P$ is \emph{locally} Cartesian, and $P$ is \emph{locally} coCartesian.
 Then we need to show that $P$ is a realisation fibration.
-In other words, for every weakly unital functor $F:\mcC \to \mcB$ we need to show that the following diagram is a homotopy pullback square:
+In other words, for every weakly unital functor $F:\mcC \to \mcB$ we need to show that the following square is homotopy Cartesian:

 We do this by applying theorem \ref{thm:sS-localAdd}, the version of the additivity theorem for semi-Segal spaces, to the diagram of semi-Segal spaces